Chief Investigator: Stephanie Hemelryk DonaldEmail: firstname.lastname@example.org

 Postgraduate researcher: Lina TaoEmail: email@example.com

-Lina Tao has an MA by research ‘Media representation of internal migrant children in China between 1990 and 2012’ from the University of New South Wales.
+Lina Tao completed an MA by research ‘Media representation of internal migrant children in China between 1990 and 2012’ from the University of New South Wale as her contribution to The Dorothy Project.
+She has since returned to Beijing where she has worked in Education policy for the UK and New Zealand embassies.
+She continues to collaborate with Donald on reaching out to other child media researchers in China.
 Her project interrogated the ways in which internal migrant children have been represented in the Chinese media, with a particular focus on the vibrant new media and the shifting media/power relation in contemporary China.
 Following the completion of a Bachelor’s degree at the School of Journalism and Communication of Peking University in 2004, she worked as a full-time journalist and film critic in Beijing, China.
 In 2008-2012, she was employed as a researcher and policy analyst at China Policy, an international independent think-tank.
 She was selected as a delegate to the 2013 Australia China Youth Dialogue and a fellow of Foundation for Australian Studies in China.

-She currently works at the British Embassy in Beijing.
+She currently works at the New Zealand Embassy in Beijing.

-Zhenhui is a PhD candidate at the University of New South Wales under the supervision of Professor Stephanie Hemelryk Donald, Dr Yi Zheng (joint supervisor) and Dr Ayxem Eli (co-supervisor).
-She also retains her position as a lecturer at China Agricultural University in Beijing, China.
+Zhenhui was also a PhD candidate at the University of New South Wales under the supervision of Professor Stephanie Hemelryk Donald, Dr Yi Zheng (joint supervisor) and Dr Ayxem Eli (co-supervisor).
+She successfully submitted her thesis in 2017 and has returned to her position as a lecturer at China Agricultural University in Beijing, China.
 She received her BA and MA in linguistics respectively from Wuhan University in 2001 and Shanghai International Studies University in 2004.
-She received MSc in film studies from University of Edinburgh in 2011.
-Her current doctoral thesis focuses on the relationship between cinematic landscapes and ethnic minority children in Chinese cinema.
-It is a multi-disciplinary research project encompassing cultural geography, film studies and children’s geographies.
+She received an MSc in film studies from University of Edinburgh in 2011.
+Her doctoral thesis, ‘Geographies of Ethnic Minority Children in Chinese Cinema (1990s and 2000s): rurality, ethnicity and nationalism’, focused on the relationship between cinematic landscapes and ethnic minority children in Chinese cinema.
+It was a multi-disciplinary research project encompassing cultural geography, film studies and children’s geographies.
+Zhenui completed her thesis in 2018.

 UK doctoral researcher: Tracy MullanEmail: firstname.lastname@example.org